 Parasites can be a real nuisance for any kind of pet.
-Almost 90% of newborn pets have a parasitic infection that is passed down through the mother, so it is important to start prevention at an early age.
-During a wellness exam, the doctor will discuss potential threats in your geographical area and help you put together a preventative plan.
+Almost 90% of newborn pets have intestinal parasites that are passed down through the mother, so it is important to start treatment and prevention at an early age.
+During a wellness exam, we will discuss potential threats in your geographical area and help you put together a preventive plan.
 Common internal parasites include roundworm, hookworm, giardia and coccidia.
 Treatment will be based on your pet's age, medical history, and type of internal parasite.

 Common external parasites include fleas, ticks, lice and mites.
 Like deworming, treatment of external parasites will depend on medical history and age.
 Prevention is much preferable to treating an existing infestation!
-Treatment for fleas can take some time to treat because the female can lay up to 100 eggs a day that won’t hatch for months.
-Treatment for external parasites consists of shampoos, creams or gels, and medical baths.
-Follow up treatments and check-ups will help your pet remain parasite free!
+Treatment for fleas can take months to treat because the female can lay up to 100 eggs a day that may not hatch for months.

 Safe and Effective Pet Vaccinations

-Although some pets might experience adverse effects, vaccines carry little risk.
+Although some pets might experience adverse effects, most vaccines carry little risk.
 Some common side effects include muscle soreness or sensitivity at the injection site, decreased appetite, lethargy or fever.

 The Importance of Spaying and Neutering

 The choice to spay or neuter your pet is an important decision.
-When you choose to spay or neuter your pet, it helps reduce the number of animals that end up in shelters and can even decrease the risk of certain cancers.
+When you choose to spay or neuter your pet, it helps reduce the number of animals that end up in shelters.
+It also will prevent ovarian cancer, testicular cancer and pyometra (infected uterus).
 Choosing to spay and neuter your pet can also: